Search Engine Optimisation in 2020 and Beyond.

 4. Voice Search.

 Voice search has proved to be something of a phenomenon.
-Growing at a rate that has never been seen, voice search is expected to be 50% of the entire search market at the beginning of 2020.
-That's a shocking figure.
-Another shocking figure is that an estimated 30% of all searches will be screenless.
+Growing at a rate that has never been seen, voice search is around 43% of the entire search market at the beginning of 2020.
+That's a huge figure and quite shocking to those who have watched Google for s couple of decades.
+Another shocking figure is that an estimated 30% of all searches are currently screenless.
 This brings different search behaviours and requires new ways of providing the content.
-Most websites don't work very well on a speaker.
+(Most websites don't work very well on a speaker).

 The Future Of SEO